Grid alerts, high WESM prices signal need for power system flexibility

 DOE, ICSC: RE, not baseload coal, will best address PHL energy needs

 MANILA, 06 April 2022 – The Department of Energy (DOE) and the Manila-based policy group Institute for Climate and Sustainable Cities (ICSC) reiterated today that renewable energy sources – through flexible, distributed generation – best suit the power generation needs of the Philippines.
 “Renewable energy can definitely compete with coal.
-In the renewable space, you only [...]
+In the renewable space, you only pay for the cost of developing, and naturally, the supply is available for use.
+This is why the DOE is looking for strategies to buy down the cost of RE in the country, not just in the investment side but also for the consumers,” [...]

 Go to Top